giuliofantuzzi/BeeOptimal/docs/source/about.rst

 where :math:`k` is the iteration counter and :math:`K` is the maximum number of cahotic iterations (defaults to 300).

-Eq. :eq:`eq-cahotic_system` is then used to generate the initial population according to the following algorithm:
+Equation :eq:`eq-cahotic_system` is then used to generate the initial population according to the following algorithm:

 .. image:: _static/cahotic_initialization.png
     :width: 600